 With additional financing required for further development, we expect each new generation of robots to continually expand their operating envelope (e.g., introducing the ability to manage ice and snow), which in turn expands our market reach.
-Our roadmap includes a new generation of robots launched in 2024 that includes faster drivetrain, increased battery life, increased range of temperature and rain tolerance, and more.
+Our roadmap includes a new generation of robots launched in 2024 (assuming availability of sufficient capital) that includes faster drivetrain, increased battery life, increased range of temperature and rain tolerance, and more.
 The efforts towards the new robot generation began earlier this year and will require continued financing to complete.